COMPENSATION AND REIMBURSEMENT POLICY

-Session Speakers: Each session speaker receives a waiver for one-half of the basic conference registration if registered before Early Bird registration closes, regardless of NASIG membership status.
+Session Speakers: Each session speaker receives a $100 discount on the cost of the basic conference registration if registered before Early Bird registration closes, regardless of NASIG membership status.
 If speakers register after Early Bird registration has closed, speakers will no longer be eligible for the discounted rate.
 No other compensation is provided.
 Under normal circumstances, a maximum of three (3) speakers per session will receive this waiver.

 All Other Presenters (including Moderators for any session, or Facilitators for sessions other than those specified above): No compensation is provided.

 Award Recipients: Except for the Tuttle Award winner, the following standard costs are covered for all recipients to attend the NASIG Annual Conference: (1)travel within North America to attend the Conference, (2) awaiver of conference registration (3) a $75 stipend and (4) one-half the double room rate for three nights of standard conference housing.
 (NASIG will assign a roommate or the award recipient may make arrangements with another attendee, or make up the difference.)